akanik/nicar24-mapping-session/README.md

 **PC:** I have no idea...
 Cody help.

 ## What's this session all about?
-OPTION 1:

-It can be challenging to make the mapping components of a projects **cohesive** - i.e. fit with the rest of your analysis and reporting steps - **collaborative** - able to be shared and edited/iterated upon by your peers and managers - and **repeatable** - able to be rerun for fact-checking and/or easily changed to repeat an analysis with slightly different parameters.

-QGIS is a powerful tool that allows us to visualize and analyze geographic data with a relatively easy-to-use interface.
-However, it can be lacking when it comes cohesion, collaboration and repetition.

-OPTION 2:

 We all know how valuable maps can be in a published story.
 But mapping for analysis and collaboration can be just as, if not more, valuable to your story and your sanity as a data reporter.
 Often times, data reporters are responsible for using their skills to build team resources and documentation, and not just for published stories.